Record Suspension (Pardon)

 What the John Howard Society

-Anyone can apply for a Record Suspension on their own.
-However, this process can be very tedious, time-consuming and confusing.
-We will work with you to assist you to obtain your Record Suspension by helping to facilitate the collection of necessary from the RCMP, courts, and local police.
-We will also help you to navigate through the application process.
-We also have on-site fingerprinting services to make it more convenient for you to begin the process.
+Anyone can apply for a record suspension on their own, but this process can be very tedious, time-consuming and confusing.
+We will work with you to assist you to obtain your record suspension by helping to facilitate the collection of necessary documents from the RCMP, courts, and local police.
+Unlike some companies, we explain the entire application process and costs to you upfront; no hidden information or fees.
+We are a non-profit, social service agency and so it is within our philosophy to help you.

 We uphold and maintain the integrity of each file.
 We treat every file as confidential, and your information will never be released or sold to information-collecting parties.

 You will be responsible to pay the cost associated the work outlined above.
-The processing fee is $299.00.
+Our service administration fee is $325.00.

-In addition, clients are responsible for the following disbursements:
+In addition, applicants are responsible for the following disbursements**:

 Local police check(s)